Workhorse Group Inc. (WKHS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for WKHS is $3.80, which is $2.59 above the current market price.
-The public float for WKHS is 157.75M, and currently, shorts hold a 28.27% of that float.
-The average trading volume for WKHS on May 15, 2023 was 4.19M shares.
+The average price predicted for Workhorse Group Inc. (WKHS) by analysts is $2.75, which is $1.85 above the current market price.
+The public float for WKHS is 157.75M, and at present, short sellers hold a 28.27% of that float.
+On May 22, 2023, the average trading volume of WKHS was 4.53M shares.

 WKHS’s Market Performance